bmonikraj/sharkradar/README.md

 # SharkRadar
 **Sharkradar** is a lightweight, yet flexible **service registry and discovery** tool, compatible with any microservice *(independent of tech stack)*, as long as your microservice supports **HTTP** for communication (generally, it surely would, unless you have some custom protocol for communication.
-In that case, *Congratulations* :smiley:!)
+In that case, *Congratulations* :D !)

 Sharkradar **is** <br/>
-:heavy_check_mark: Service (RD) registry and discovery <br/>
+- Service (RD) registry and discovery <br/>
-:heavy_check_mark: HTTP based service <br/>
+- HTTP based service <br/>
-:heavy_check_mark: Compatible with any microservice <br/>
+- Compatible with any microservice <br/>
-:heavy_check_mark: Weighted priority discovery <br/>
+- Weighted priority discovery <br/>
-:heavy_check_mark: Service which tells you the address of *best* instance of server which can handle your request <br/>
+- Service which tells you the address of *best* instance of server which can handle your request <br/>
-:heavy_check_mark: Can register/discover heterogenous instances (of microservices) and homogenous instances <br/>
+- Can register/discover heterogenous instances (of microservices) and homogenous instances <br/>

 Sharkradar is **not** <br/>
-:x: API Gateway <br/>
+- API Gateway <br/>
-:x: Not a router to redirect requests <br/>
+- Not a router to redirect requests <br/>
-:x: Not a proxy/reverse-proxy <br/>
+- Not a proxy/reverse-proxy <br/>
-:x: A poller which will check if the services are up.
+- A poller which will check if the services are up.
 It only knows if services are up, only when service tells itself <br/>

+## Technical Requirements

+ 1. OS - Any OS which supports Python :D
+ 2. Dependency - Python (>=3 is preferred)
+ 3. Networking - similar to any other microservice/server (like exposing ports, IP address binding, etc)
+ 4. Any specific module/library/agent for Client/Microservices using Sharkradar - NO (Only a HTTP communication library/ability to make HTTP GET, PUT calls :D)

 ## Architecture
 The architecture of sharkradar is pretty straight forward, keeping in mind: